RaulCasado/the-odin-project/introduction/odin-recipes/README.md

 Welcome to Odin Recipes!
 This project is a collection of delicious recipes presented in a simple and elegant web format.

+## Live Preview

+You can preview the project [here](https://rcasado.me/the-odin-project/introduction/odin-recipes/).

 ## Table of Contents

 - [Introduction](#introduction)